 Ray Donovan is a man of many faces.
 He's a cool, sophisticated Hollywood player but also a ruthless south Boston thug.
 He's a devoted family man who has trouble resisting come-ons from attractive clients, and a consummate professional who is also easily pushed to violence.
 His job as a problem fixer for the Hollywood elite has helped lift him out of the working class to within reach of the wealthy and powerful.
 But no amount of designer suits, sports cars or gold watches can completely mask his shady line of work, or his humble, blue collar roots.
-With his brothers always calling for help, his criminal father out of prison and causing trouble, and the FBI watching him like a hawk, Ray might be unable to shake his past.
+With his brothers always calling for help, his criminal father out of prison and causing trouble, and finding it harder and harder to avoid the law, Ray might be unable to shake his past.

 Heralded as "the finest American theater actor of his generation" by the New York Times, Liev Schreiber repertoire of resonant, humanistic, and oftentimes gritty portrayals have garnered him praise in film, theatre, and television.
 His riveting performance as Ray garnered him a Golden Globe® Award nomination in the category of Best Actor in a Television Series Drama.